chengmatt/Comprehensive-Exam-Notes/docs/01-Quinn-and-Deriso-1999.md

 1. Annual surplus production is the sum of yield and the change in biomass $ASP_t = Y_t + B_{t-1} - B_t$.

-1. In general, equilibrium surplus production models assume equilibrium conditions (duh), especially because stocks are never at equilibrium.
-Reformulating them as difference equations (aka non-equilibrium methods) will generally outperform equilibrium methods, and should always be used especially when effort data are available.
+1. In general, equilibrium surplus production models assume equilibrium conditions (duh), but are problematic, because stocks are never at equilibrium.
+Using non-equilibrium methods is generally the most appropriate, especially if you have some measure of effort over time.

 ## Chapter 3 (Stock and Recruitment)